Welcome to the Louisiana Folk Roots

 How it Works:

-To access our online classes, we ask that you please donate to help keep Folk Roots and our Cajun culture alive!
-The suggested donation is $100, but we understand that these are unprecedented times, so the minimum donation is $25.
-Once you donate you will receive a code via email to access all the lessons.
-Thank you for your support of Louisiana Folk Roots!
+To access the Online Classes, we ask that you please donate to help keep Folk Roots and our Cajun culture alive!
+The suggested donation is $100, and the minimum donation is $25.
+Once you donate, you’ll receive an ACCESS CODE via email to start your classes.

 SCRATCH/BEGINNING - Means you are very new to the instrument having maybe picked it up for the first time or have just a basic understanding of the mechanics.
 We will start off slow and will teach a very rudimentary version of the tune but you will be able to play it by the time you are done!